HasanTayar/WorldTours/README.md

 # WorldTours (v4)

 This project is a work-in-progress application called WorldTours (v4).
 It is built using a `React` frontend, an `Express(Node.js)` backend, and `MongoDB` as the database.
 This version focuses on the Chat system frontend and backend.
 ## Backend

 The backend is built with Express and MongoDB.
 It includes the following files and directories:

+### Controllers
 - `ChatsController.js`: Contains the logic for handling chat data and database CRUD operations.

+### Models
-- `ChatsModel.js`: Defines the chat schema for MongoDB.
+- `ChatRoom.js`: Defines the chat room schema for MongoDB.

-- `UserController.js`: Contains the logic for user authentication, email verification, and profile updates.
-- `UserModel.js`: Defines the User schema for MongoDB.
+- `ChatMessage.js`: Defines the message schema for MongoDB.
-- `userRoutes.js`:Defines the API routes for users data and handles HTTP requests and responses.

-- `db.js`: Configures the connection to the MongoDB database.
+### Routes
+- `ChatRoomRoutes`: Handles chat room-related operations.

+  - `POST /initiate`: Initializes a chat room between two users.
+It expects the `senderId` and `receiverId` in the request body.
+If the chat room already exists, it returns the existing room ID.
+Otherwise, it creates a new chat room and returns the new room ID.

+### Services
+- `Socket`: Handles real-time communication using Socket.IO.
+It provides the following functionality:

+  - `initialize(httpServer)`: Initializes the Socket.IO server and sets up event listeners for various socket events.

+  - `getIO()`: Returns the Socket.IO instance.

+The services are responsible for managing real-time messaging and interaction between clients.

 ## Frontend

-The frontend is built with React and includes the following components:
+The frontend is built with React and includes the following components for real-time chat:

+### Real-Time Chat Components
+- `ChatArea`
+- `Message`
+- `MessageInput`
+- `SearchBar`
+- `User`
+- `UserList`

+Additionally, there are components specifically designed for the chat bot:

+### Chat Bot Components
+- `MessageInput`
-- `ChatBox`
+- `MessageItem`
-- `ChatList`
+- `MessageList`

+The project also consists of the following pages:

+### Pages
+- `Chat`: Provides the user interface for real-time chat functionality.
+- `ChatBot`: Displays the chat bot interface.

+The frontend relies on the following services:

+### Services
+- `ChatBotService`: Manages chat bot functionality.
+- `ChatService`: Empowered by Socket.IO, it handles real-time communication.

 The project uses Vite for development and is configured with the following settings: